eymay/Embedded-Image-Processing/README.md

 To realise the bionic eye project the requirement to get lowest resolution greyscale image possible and downscale it further.
-These translated to our project to have a QCIF image of 176x144 pixels and downscale it by 4 from both width and height.
+These translated to the project to have a QCIF image of 176x144 pixels and downscale it by 4 from both width and height.

 ## Communicating with the Camera